ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 ## Multiple sessions
 {: #multiple-sessions}

-Since there could be several conversational states for a single application, you can install multiple session mappings:
+Since there could be several conversational states for a single application, you can install multiple session mapping:

 ```kotlin
 application.install(Sessions) {